-Obviously, if your student’s reasons for heading to college are all on the list above, you may want to have some serious conversation about whether college makes sense right now.
-He may need to consider alternatives such as deferring enrollment, taking a gap year, considering a vocational or trade school, or getting a job instead.
+Obviously, if your student’s reasons for heading to college are all on the list above, you may want to have a serious conversation about whether college makes sense right now.
+Your student may need to consider alternatives such as deferring enrollment, taking a gap year, or post-graduate year, considering a vocational or trade school, or getting a job instead.

 I’m heading to college because . . .